Combustible Cladding Class Actions

 The second court proceeding (Vitrabond Combustible Cladding Class Action) is a product liability claim against Fairview Architectural Pty Limited (Respondent).
 The respondent is the manufacturer of Vitrabond PE core cladding products.
 If you have a building with Vitrabond PE cladding products, you are encouraged to sign and return the Funding Agreement and the Lawyers’ Retainer to IMF (see How to Participate in the Class Actions below).

 We are continuing to investigate possible class actions against other manufacturers in relation to other PE core cladding products.

-The current class action will not necessarily be restricted to buildings with Alucobond PE cladding products.
-Accordingly, if you have a building with PE core cladding that is not Alucobond branded, you are also encouraged to sign and return the Funding Agreement and the Lawyers’ Retainer.
+The current class actions will not necessarily be restricted to buildings with Alucobond PE and Vitrabond PE Core cladding products.
+Accordingly, if you have a building with PE core cladding that is not Alucobond or Vitrabond branded, you are also encouraged to sign and return the Funding Agreement and the Lawyers’ Retainer.

-The law firm which is conducting the prosecution of the current class action, William Roberts Lawyers will assess whether or not your building may be eligible to participate in the current class action or any possible future class action.
+The law firm which is conducting the prosecution of the current class actions, William Roberts Lawyers will assess whether or not your building may be eligible to participate in one or the other of the current class actions or any possible future class action.

-It is not proposed that any entities other than certain manufacturers of PE core cladding be sued in the current class action or any future class action.
+It is not proposed that any entities other than certain manufacturers of PE core cladding be sued in the current class actions or any future class action.

 Compensation to be recovered

 The main compensation to be sought for affected persons and entities is the amount that represents the cost of replacing the PE core cladding with suitable cladding or other material, together with all associated costs.
 Other losses that may be claimed include, but are not limited to, the cost to make the building fire safe where the cladding can remain on the building and the loss suffered from a devaluation of the affected property.